Hydrotherapy Pool for Labor

 All labor rooms are equipped with a seated shower and removable shower head.
 Mothers may sit or stand as they enjoy the warm water spray.
 Labor partners (or doulas) can be seated next to the shower to provide labor comfort measures.

-Soaking in warm water sufficient to cover the mother’s belly is available upon request and by physician order.
+Soaking in warm water sufficient to cover the mother’s belly is available upon request and by provider order.

 Select Labor and Delivery suites are equipped with a deep soaking tub that allows you to experience buoyancy and freedom of movement as you labor in the comfort of the labor pool.
 Labor partners may lean into the tub providing contact labor support.
 The mother may get in and out as often as she pleases.

 Fetal heart monitoring may be done intermittently while in the water or a mobile fetal heart monitoring device may used.